thiagolocatelli/parse4j/README.md

 ```

-To get the values out of the ParseObject, there's a getX method for each data type:
+To get the values out of the **ParseObject**, there's a getX method for each data type:

 ```Java
 	int score = gameScore.getInt("score");